Hyperspectral Image Cell Segmentation and Tracking

 anry

-Arie Nakhmani joined the Department of Electrical and Computer Engineering at UAB as an assistant professor in 2013.
+Arie Nakhmani is an associate professor of Electrical and Computer Engineering at the University of Alabama at Birmingham (UAB).
+He joined UAB in 2013.
 Prior to that, he completed his postdoctoral training at Georgia Tech and Boston University.
 He is an Associate Scientist in the Comprehensive Cancer Center and director of the ANRY lab at UAB.
-He is the author of over 50 peer-reviewed research articles and book chapters on robust control, machine learning, signal and image analysis.
+He is the author of over 120 peer-reviewed research publications and book chapters on robust control, machine learning, signal and image analysis.
+He is also an author of "Modern Control: State-Space Analysis and Design Methods" textbook published by McGraw Hill in 2020.

 Leave a Reply